Wanderers-Of-The-Rift/wotr-docs/website/docs/code/datapack/format/abilities.md

 * `space`: Optional, default `2`.
 How many blocks of air must be able the surface block.

 ## Related Datapack Formats

+### Effect Marker

+Defines a display icon for an attached effect.

 ### Trigger Modifiers